 - The best rescue is the one that didn’t happen.
 This is the mantra of Les Bechdel, one of the gurus of river safety.
 Get the right skills and make good decisions.
 As with many things, prevention is the name of the game.

-As I drift along in my adventures, I try to keep in mind that techniques change, experience changes, skills change, and rivers change–so it’s important to keep at it and stay centered.
+As I drift along in my adventures, I try to keep in mind that techniques change, experience changes, skills change, rivers change, and I change–so it’s important to keep at it and stay centered.
 If you are smart, you are never done learning.

 I’ve needed these skills a few times over the years, and I’m reassured that they were there for me.
 And I’m glad that my fellow adventurers have always been there for me, too.
 In particular, I remember Hans pulling me out of a keeper hole on the Cranberry, and Bruce’s amazing rope toss at Whiplash on the Salmon (thanks, guys!).

 In the end, my rescue training was definitely time well spent.
-I always feel a little better when I make an investment in being a good partner on the river, just like my buddies are for me.
-Thankfully, they are all highly practiced in river rescue…and I bet you can guess why.
+I always feel a little better when I make an investment in being a good partner on the river, just like my friends are for me.
+Thankfully, my paddling buddies are all highly practiced in river rescue…and I bet you can guess why.